 (Chief Technology Officer)

-Gustavo, our "tech guru", and 2021 Clubhouse Network Tech Fellow, serves as our education technologist , instructional designer, and multimedia-developer for ListoAmerica's programs.
-He received his Master's Degree in Educational Multimedia from California State Polytechnic University, Pomona.
+Gustavo, our "tech guru", and 2021 Clubhouse Network Tech Fellow, serves as our education technologist for ListoAmerica's programs.
+He received his Master's Degree in Educational Multimedia Design from California State Polytechnic University, Pomona.
 His graduate thesis explored the cognitive processes of multimedia learning in eBooks.
-More recently, Gustavo began teaching a graduate level course at Cal Poly Pomona where he introduces educators to the pedagogy and affordances of virtual reality and augmented reality have for education and training.
+Gustavo has taught graduate level courses at Cal Poly Pomona on the pedagogy and affordances virtual and augmented reality in education and training.
 More recently his focus has been on Web 3.0, and VR/AR technologies and it's impacts on Clubhouses.
 Gustavo was also featured in UCI's Connected Learning Lab blog When the Clubhouse Doors Close: Discord Opens New Spaces to Create and Connect highlighting ListoAmerica's transition to online activities during the pandemic.